google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 • Eco-Throttle mode — adjusts engine speed to load

-• Parallel capability — run two units for 4,400W peak
+• Parallel capable — run two units for 4,400W peak

 • Excellent parts availability — any small engine shop can work on it